ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 {{RFC6190}}), to proprietary methods for detecting quality of experience issues and cutting off video.

+#Streaming Encrypted Media

+"Encrypted Media" has at least two meanings:

+ * Media encrypted at the application layer, typically using some sort of Digital Rights Management (DRM) system, and typically retaining this encryption "at rest", when it is stored at senders and receivers, and
+ * Media encrypted at the transport layer (potentially in addition to being encrypted at the application layer)

+ In this document, we will focus on media encrypted at the transport layer.

+ Transport layer encryption may be divided into two categories:

+ * "end to end" media encryption, where media content is encrypted from sender to receiver, and
+ * "hop by hop" media encryption, where some or all of the media content is encrypted from sender to an intermediary, which may decrypt and transform the media content in some way, before forwarding re-encrypted media content to the receiver.

+##End-to-End and Hop-by-Hop Media Encryption

+ Both "End-to-End" and "Hop-by-Hop" media encryption have implications for streaming operators.

+###Considerations for "End to End" Media Encryption

+ "End to End" media encryption offers the potential of providing privacy for streaming media consumers, with the idea being that if an intermediary can't decrypt streaming media, the intermediary can't use Deep Packet Inspection (DPI) to examine HTTP request and response headers and identify the media content being streamed.

+ "End to End" media encryption became much more widespread in the years since {{RFC7258}} was issued, where the decision to use HTTPS protection - HTTP over TLS - became a routine practice, with content providers who had used HTTPS protection in exceptional cases began using HTTPS for most/all content being delivered.

+ Because HTTPS has historically layered HTTP on top of TLS, which is in turn layered on top of TCP, intermediaries do have access to TCP-level transport information, such as the size of transfers at the transport layer, and some carriers exploited this information in attempts to improve transport-layer performance {{RFC3135}}.
+The most recent standardized version of HTTPS, HTTP/3 {{I-D.ietf-quic-http}}, uses the QUIC protocol {{I-D.ietf-quic-transport}} as its transport layer relying only on the TLS 1.3 initial handshake for key exchange {{I-D.ietf-quic-tls}}, and encrypting almost all transport parameters, with the exception of a few invariant fields {{I-D.ietf-quic-invariants}}, which are sent "in the clear".
+HTTP/3 is significantly more "opaque" than HTTPS with HTTP/1 or HTTP/2.

+Although end-to-end media encryption does prevent Deep Packet Inspection, even encrypted content streams may be vulnerable to traffic analysis.
+If an intermediary can identify an encrypted media stream, it may be possible to "fingerprint" the encrypted media stream of known content, and then match the targeted media stream against the fingerprints of known content. {{codaspy}} is an example of what is possible when identifying HTTPS-protected videos over TCP transport, based either on the length of entire resources being transferred, or on characteristic packet patterns at the beginning of a resource being transferred.

+###Considerations for "Hop by Hop" Media Encryption

+Although the IETF has put considerable emphasis on end-to-end streaming media encryption, there are still important use cases that require the insertion of intermediaries.

+There are a variety of ways to involve intermediaries, and some are much more intrusive than others.

+From a content provider's perspective, a number of considerations are in play.
+The first question is likely whether the content provider intends that intermediaries are explicitly addressed from endpoints, or whether the content provider is willing to allow intermediaries to "intercept" streaming content transparently, with no awareness or permission from either endpoint.

+If a content provider does not actively work to avoid interception by intermediaries, the effect will be indistinguishable from "impersonation attacks", and endpoints cannot be assumed of any level of privacy.

+Assuming that a content provider does intend to allow intermediaries to participate in content streaming, and does intend to provide some level of privacy for endpoints, there are a number of possible tools, either already available or still being specified.
+These include

+* Server And Network assisted DASH {{DASH-SAND}} - this specification introduces explicit messaging between DASH clients and network elements or between various network elements for the purpose of improving the efficiency of streaming sessions by providing information about real-time operational characteristics of networks, servers, proxies, caches, CDNs, as well as DASH client’s performance and status.
+* "Double Encryption Procedures for the Secure Real-Time Transport Protocol (SRTP)" {{RFC8723}} - this specification provides a cryptographic transform for the Secure Real-time Transport Protocol that provides both hop-by-hop and end-to-end security guarantees.
+* Secure Media Frames {{SFRAME}} - {{RFC8723}} is closely tied to SRTP, and this close association impeded widespread deployment, because it could not be used for the most common media content mechanisms, a more recent proposal for Secure Media Frames {{SFRAME}}, which also provides both hop-by-hop and end-to-end security guarantees, but can be used with other transport protocols like QUIC.

+If a content provider chooses not to involve intermediaries, this choice should be carefully considered.
+As an example, if media manifests are encrypted end to end, network providers who had been able to lower offered quality and reduce on their networks will no longer be able to do that.
+Some resources that might be helpful are in {{RFC8825}} (for WebRTC) and {{I-D.ietf-quic-manageability}} (for HTTP/3 and QUIC).

 #IANA Considerations

 This document requires no actions from IANA.